 Wouldn't it be nice to have a snazzy saddle rack like this one!

-Each horse is named according to his ancestry.
+Each animal is named according to his ancestry.
 The first name, e.g., Maestoso, is from his sire line.
 The second name, e.g., Bellamira, is from his dam line.
 Different generations of horses that have the same name are differentiated by a Roman numeral, e.g., Maestoso Bellamira IV.

-The horses are stabled in this elegant building across the street -- not your downhome barn!
+The stables are in this elegant building across the street -- not your downhome barn!
 The stables are on the first floor, SRS offices are above, and the third floor is rented out as office space.
 Not all the horses have stalls facing outside; most face onto an indoor aisle.

 Retirement age is around 25 years and they receive full retirement benefits.
 The oldest surviving performance horse at the time of our visit was well into his 30s.

 After my return, Jim and I headed down to the Bistro Bar.
 There was a family onboard from Singapore with two young girls, maybe 7 and 9.
 They had never seen snow before so their dad had taken them out to make a snowman.
 They came bursting into the bar clamoring for hot chocolate, hot HOT chocolate!
-The girls and their delighted reactions to everything they saw added sparkle throughout the trip.
+The girls and their delighted reactions to everything they saw and did added sparkle throughout the trip.